Step-by-Step GHG Protocol Scope 3 Geospatial Calculation

 """

-Falls back to sector defaults if no spatial overlap exists.
+Falls back to sector defaults where no spatial overlap exists.

 """